SAP’s Cloud-Focused Strategy and Data Management

 The selective data access system can offer decent security regarding your data.
 But SAP has also included additional tools to keep your documents even more secure.

 With the availability of advanced document search functionality, you’ll easily search and find whatever you’re looking for with a single click.
-But be sure to list down the keywords of the documents you currently have stored there to make your job easier.
+Be sure to list down the keywords of the documents you currently have stored there to make your job easier.

 What Business Issues Can SAP BTP DMS Solve?

-• Can offer authorisation control setting with different SAP authorisations and roles
+- Can offer authorisation control settings with different SAP authorisations and roles

 The Available Features of SAP BTP DMS